rasterradio/Kumite/README.md

 ### Knocked Down

 Players enter the Knockdown state after being hit by an attack and its followup attack, a power attack, or from falling off the arena.
 In this state the player cannot be hit, and both players are reset to their default positions in the middle of the arena.
+Knockdowns exist to moderate the pacing of the match, to allow players to register what caused the Knockdown, and to remove the wakeup game from the fighting design template.

 ### Side/Back Turned